Best Banks in Connecticut

 Founded in 1935, Webster Bank is a regional bank headquartered in Stamford, serving the residents of Connecticut, Massachusetts, Rhode Island, and New York.

-As the second largest bank in Connecticut, Webster Bank provides a variety of banking products such as checking accounts, savings accounts, CDs, HSAs, and lending options.
+As the second largest bank in Connecticut, Webster Bank provides various banking products such as checking accounts, savings accounts, CDs, HSAs, and lending options.

 Pros: